MaangoTaachyon/tkyn.dev/source/_posts/2024-9-23-SCCM-Workshop-Review.md

 ![](/assets/images/tweet.png)
 Got access to the workshop materials after reaching out to the organizer on Twitter (X)

 TL;DR: A well-organized and thoroughly researched workshop, complete with detailed slides and hands-on labs, created by the developers of many industry-standard tools.
 The challenges were excellent, and while I rarely needed help, the support was quick and responsive when I did reach out.
-I would highly recommend this workshop to anyone interested
+I would highly recommend this workshop to anyone interested!

 Throughout the workshop they talk about utilizing SCCM from the aspect of each stage of an engagement.
 Module 0: Intro and Lab Access